-- The wage inflation assumption was reduced from 3.25% to 3.00%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%.
+- The price inflation assumption was reduced from 3.00% to 2.75%. - The wage inflation assumption was reduced from 3.25% to 3.00%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%.